Cat behavior: Scent rubbing and spraying

 These behaviors are thought to be a way of marking territory.
 Facial marking behavior is used to mark their territory as "safe".
-The cat rubs its cheeks on prominent objects in the preferred territory, depositing a chemical pheromone produced in glands in the cheeks.
-This is known as a contentment pheromone.
+The cat rubs its cheeks on prominent objects in the preferred territory, depositing a chemical pheromone, known as a contentment pheromone.
 Synthetic versions of the feline facial pheromone are available commercially.

 Cats have anal sacs or scent glands.
 Scent is deposited on the feces as it is eliminated.
 Unlike intact male cats, female and neutered male cats usually do not spray urine.
 Spraying is accomplished by backing up against a vertical surface and spraying a jet of urine on that surface.
 Unlike a dog's penis, a cat's penis points backward.
 Males neutered in adulthood may still spray after neutering.
-Urinating on horizontal surfaces in the home, outside the litter box may indicate dissatisfaction with the box, due to a variety of factors such as substrate texture, cleanliness and privacy.
+Urinating on horizontal surfaces in the home outside the litter box may indicate dissatisfaction with the box, due to a variety of factors such as substrate texture, cleanliness and privacy.
 It can also be a sign of urinary tract problems.
-Male cats on poor diets are susceptible to crystal formation in the urine which can block the urethra and create a medical emergency.
+Male cats on poor diets are susceptible to crystal formation in the urine, which can block the urethra and create a medical emergency.

 Body postures

 A cat's posture communicates its emotions.
 It is best to observe cats' natural behavior when they are by themselves, with humans, and with other animals.
-Their postures can be friendly or aggressive, depending upon the situation.
-Some of the most basic and familiar cat postures include the following:
+Their postures can be friendly or aggressive, depending on the situation.
+Some of the most basic and familiar cat postures include: